Huell-Howitzer/simlab/agile.md

+- actions speak louder than words

+you had no idea what those words were.
+You heard the gitlab alternative.
+You didn't login to see if it does that.
+You didn't simply ask if it does what you're saying. you didn't go to gitlab and read about what it can do. you googled "jira alternatives" and even the competitor said "hey you might want to check out gitlab."
+You skimmed the article and found something that I find hard to believe you actually believed and said "looks like it cant do tracking?"
+Yes "it can do tracking." again, its hard to believe that after:

+- tech exchange
+- having several issues assigned to you, that i told you about
+- continued attempts to get you to express your approval in writing on issues
+- knowledge that a large portion of our staff is utilizing these features in gitlab

+that you did not know already that it can "do task tracking"

+this isn't something i stumbled on. there's no reason id be biased.
+I know what im talking about.
+I know what im doing.
+I understand what other people are doing. you don't seem to know what im doing. this isn't something i dont know about. every day, i work with people. i get their input.
+I think about these things even when I don't want to. what I'm providing is hardened, well-advised, practical, advice.
+Not utilizing that might be a bigger sin than deopping 500k just to realize its the indian and not the arrow thats the problem here.

+if you wanna know what gitlab does, why wouldn't you go to their website?

+- top 5 tools on a competitor site and even they told you to ise gitlab

 There are several free and open-source Agile project management tools that you can likely install via yum (for RHEL-based distributions) or apt (for Debian-based distributions).
 Here are some of the best options:

 1. Taiga